 Unlike the rest of the transient films displaced by COVID, Warner Brothers just kept shifting Tenet back, two weeks at a time, angling to be the first blockbuster to welcome back crowds.
 Driven, in part, by Christopher Nolan’s personal sway at WB and his bullheaded desire to gather crowds at the cinema again, Tenet held on and released as soon as enough US theaters opened to theoretically sustain it.

 Nolan films are a big deal.
-He is one of the few directors who can fill seats, sight unseen, for films outside the superhero genre (ironically because of his own superhero trilogy, but I digress.)
+He is one of the few directors who can fill seats, sight unseen, for films outside the superhero genre (ironically because of a reputation largely built on his own superhero trilogy, but I digress.)
 Let’s set aside the quality of Tenet until more people can safely see it — although I can quickly say it’s not very good.
 This time the film’s quality doesn’t matter, more important is the near criminal danger its release posed.

 Although less than anyone involved had hoped, thousands across the country went to see Tenet.
 Thousands stepped into full or partially full, enclosed rooms that elevated their risk catching a deadly airborne virus.
 Thousands put their personal health at risk so they could see a confusing action movie by the guy that made that Batman movie they are still obsessed with.
 Worse than that though, those thousands of moviegoers didn’t only put their own health at risk, they put their families, coworkers and friends in danger too.